Report and Support

 If you choose to be put in contact with someone you will need to provide your contact details.
 Your details and information relating to your disclosure will remain confidential and will only be passed on to relevant, specially trained members of staff.
 We will not disclose any personal or identifiable information to others unless we believe there is a genuine threat to an individual’s health and safety.

-It is important to understand the difference between a disclosure and a formal report:
+The difference between a disclosure and a formal report

 Disclose an incident – this is when someone wants us to know that something has happened, but they do not want, or are not ready, for there to be a formal investigation.
-Disclosures can be made through the Report and Support tool, or by contacting a Harassment Support Contact directly.
-There are separate Harassment Support Contacts for staff and students.
+Disclosures can be made through the Report and Support tool, or by contacting a Staff Harassment Support Contact or a Student Harassment Support Contact.

 Report an incident – this is when someone makes a formal report, initiating a formal investigation into an incident following HR policy and procedure for staff, or the Student Disciplinary Procedure for students.
 Individuals who choose to formally report incidents will be offered support and guidance throughout the process.